PlayStation Portable (PSP) Architecture

 Physical security

-I’m going to describe the three main chips that compute security-related operations.
-The algorithms can be pretty complicated for first-timers, but I’ll try to give a quick overview.
-Don’t forget to check out the bibliography if you find it interesting, as this writing is primarily focused on the PSP itself.
+I’m going to describe the three main chips responsible for security-related operations.
+The algorithms involved can be pretty complicated for first-timers, but I will try to provide a quick overview.
+Don’t forget to consult the bibliography if you find the topic interesting, as this writing is primarily focused on the PSP itself.

 KIRK

-To start with, we got KIRK, another component inside Tachyon.
-KIRK is the implementation in hardware of the following algorithms (think of it as an accelerator) [25] [26]:
+To start with, we’ve got KIRK, another component residing inside Tachyon.
+KIRK is the hardware implementation of the following cryptographic algorithms (think of it as an accelerator) [38] [39]:

-In short, the CPU sends commands to KIRK (i.e. ‘encrypt this string with algorithm x and key y’).
-KIRK can behave like a bus master as well, so it stores the results on main RAM right away.
+In short, the CPU issues commands to KIRK (for instance, “encrypt this string with algorithm x and key y”).
+KIRK can behave like a bus master as well, writing the results directly into main RAM.

 Lepton

-As you know, UMD discs are not easily duplicated, but their contents are also stored in an encrypted form.
-Users will never notice this, however, since the decryption process is performed by hardware too.
+As you know, UMD discs are not easily duplicated, but their contents are also stored in encrypted form.
+Users never notice this, however, since the decryption process is handled by hardware too.

-Living alongside Tachyon, another System-on-Chip known as Lepton controls the UMD drive, and serves as a middle-man between the main CPU and UMD content.
+Alongside Tachyon sits another System-on-Chip known as Lepton, which controls the UMD drive and acts as a middleman between the main CPU and disc’s contents.

-Lepton contains an enormous amount of circuitry – you may even consider it another computer living inside the PSP.
-This component includes its own CPU, a DSP for decoding, 480 KB of memory (as buffer) and finally, 384 KB of ROM for storing its firmware.
+Lepton contains an enormous amount of circuitry - you may even consider it another computer living inside the PSP.
+This component includes its own CPU, a DSP for decoding, 480 KB of memory (as buffer), and 384 KB of ROM for storing its firmware.

-The main CPU communicates to Lepton using the ATAPI protocol, an interface traditionally used for plugging conventional CD/DVD drives to PCs.
-The main difference, however, is that the Lepton will only decrypt data from a UMD if the disc is identified as authentic.
+The main CPU communicates to Lepton using the ATAPI protocol, an interface traditionally used for plugging conventional CD/DVD drives into PCs.
+The critical difference, however, is that Lepton only decrypts data from a UMD if the disc is identified as authentic.

 SPOCK

-Apart from the encryption system handled by Lepton, a UMD’s sectors are encrypted using AES.
-SPOCK is another block found next to KIRK that focuses on decrypting each sector of the UMD disc.
+In addition to the encryption handled by Lepton, the sectors of an UMD are encrypted using AES.
+SPOCK is another block located next to KIRK that focuses on decrypting each sector of the UMD disc.

-Inside NAND Flash, IDStorage stores an encrypted key known as the ‘master key’.
-SPOCK contains a hardwired key used to decrypt it.
-The decrypted master key is then used by SPOCK to decrypt another key found in the UMD.
-The latter key is then used to read each sector.
+Inside the NAND Flash, IDStorage contains an encrypted key known as the ‘master key’.
+SPOCK includes a hardwired key used to decrypt it.
+The decrypted master key is then used by SPOCK to decrypt another key found on the UMD, and that second key is finally used to read each sector.
 Easy-peasy!

-By the way, even though SPOCK is found within Tachyon, it’s operated by Lepton.
+By the way, even though SPOCK resides within Tachyon, it is operated by Lepton.

-To sum up, having these routines in hardware allows the system to execute games without consuming general-purpose resources to apply encryption/decryption.
+To sum up, having these routines in hardware allows the system to execute games without consuming general-purpose resources on encryption and decryption tasks.

 Software security

-The operating system will use the hardware provided to compose a security system.
+The operating system uses the provided hardware to compose a security architecture.
 Overall, the software is protected using the following principles:

 Defeat